-We began the last decade of the 20th century by putting up a building for exultation; God willing, we will begin the first decade of the 21st century by putting up a building for education.
+We began the last decade of the twentieth century by putting up a building for exultation; God willing, we will begin the first decade of the twenty-first century by putting up a building for education.
 That is the order of priority, but it is not the order of life.
 Exultation in God is first in the order of importance.
-But it doesn't come first in life.
+But it doesn’t come first in life.
 In life, true education precedes true exultation.
 Learning truth precedes loving truth.
 Right reflection on God precedes right affection for God.
 Seeing the glory of Christ precedes savoring the glory of Christ.
 Good theology is the foundation of great doxology.
-That's the order of life.
+That’s the order of life.

-So we call the vision behind and beneath this new building, EDUCATION FOR EXULTATION.
-The word "for" means that what we know and believe and teach about God is foundational for all our worship - not just the corporate worship in this building, but the exultation in God that overflows in lives of love, where others will see the glory of God (Matthew 5:16).
+So we call the vision behind and beneath this new building, education for exultation.
+The word “for” means that what we know and believe and teach about God is foundational for all our worship — not just the corporate worship in this building, but the exultation in God that overflows in lives of love, where others will see the glory of God (Matthew 5:16).
 Our education of children and youth and adults aims at exultation.
-Or, which is the same thing, it aims at "spreading a passion for the supremacy of God in all things for the joy of all peoples."
+Or, which is the same thing, it aims at “spreading a passion for the supremacy of God in all things for the joy of all peoples.”

 God Is Alone and God Is Sovereign